1978–79 AEK Athens F.C. season: Overview

 The peculiarities of the 1978–79 season could well mark it as historic for the Greek Football, while it was also the last semi-professional season as with the enactment of law 879/79 in March, all the football clubs were obliged to be converted into S.A. to participate in the first professional championship of the next season.
-In the summer, there was an "epidemic" of transfers by iconic players among the big teams.
-AEK were the only club that was left intact.
+In the summer, there was an "epidemic" of transfers by iconic players among the major clubs, with AEK not suffering any "casualties".
 Georgios Delikaris moved from Olympiacos to Panathinaikos, Antonis Antoniadis followed the opposite path and Mimis Domazos left Panathinaikos.
 Loukas Barlos seized the chance and signed him to AEK.
-Thus, for one season, AEK had in their roster at the same time the two best Greek footballers of the century, both born in 1942, both named "Mimis": Papaioannou and Domazos.
-The addition of the "general", Mimis Domazos to the roster, with his leadership skills and tactical mind, gave the already impressive team, the element that made them one of the most spectacular that have ever played in the Greek stadiums.
-Furthermore, after the departure of the double winner, Zlatko Čajkovski for Zürich, Barlos brought to the club's bench the great Ferenc Puskás, who alongside Domazos were the architects of Panathinaikos' campaign to the 1971 European Cup Final, hoping that AEK would do a similar breakthrough at the European stage.
+Thus, AEK had in their roster at the same time the two best Greek footballers of the century, both born in 1942 and named "Mimis": Papaioannou and Domazos.
+The addition of the Domazos to the squad, with his leadership skills and tactical mind, gave the already impressive team, the element that made them one of the most spectacular that have ever played in the Greek stadiums.
+Furthermore, after the departure of the manager that won them the domestic double winner, Zlatko Čajkovski for Zürich, Barlos brought to the club's bench the great Ferenc Puskás, who alongside Domazos were the architects of Panathinaikos' campaign to the 1971 European Cup Final, hoping that AEK would do a similar breakthrough at the European stage.

-In the championship, AEK started impressively and were ahead in the standings.
-Olympiacos were the only rival for the title.
+In the Championship, AEK started impressively and were ahead in the standings, with Olympiacos being their only rival for the title.
 While AEK were generously scattering goals and spectacle, while in the opposite of the event, there were many official complaints of the opponents of Olympiacos for attempts of bribery.
 In the 12th matchday, Oikonomou of Apollon Athens and on the 23rd and the goalkeeper of PAS Giannina, Lisa, reported of bribery on the side of Olympiacos and on the 32nd matchday, after their match against Olympiacos, Rodos punished Doxakis, Papaoikonomou and Skartados for having reduced performance in the match as Olympiacos turned their 3–1 lead in 23 minutes, with the help of the referee as well.